Section 5: The Ghost Dance

 By this time, about 20,000 people were following the Ghost Dance religion.
 The Lakotas added another aspect to the Ghost Dance by wearing special shirts or dresses made of cotton cloth.
 (See Image 18) They believed that the ghost shirts protected the wearer from all kinds of danger, including bullets.

 Not all the Lakotas followed the Ghost Dance.
 There were many who preferred the traditional religious practices and many who adopted Christianity.
-Some missionaries commented that the Christians they served on the reservations resisted the Ghost Dance.
-However, during 1890, the Ghost Dance reached its peak among the Lakotas.
+Some missionaries commented that the Christian converts on the reservations resisted the Ghost Dance.
+During 1890, the Ghost Dance reached its peak among the Lakotas.

 Why is this important?
 While Christian missionaries tried to convert the Lakotas, federal reservation agents outlawed traditional Lakota spiritual practices.
 The Ghost Dance, however, presented the Lakotas with a form of spiritual expression that reflected their beliefs, traditions, and present needs.
 The Ghost Dance offered a powerful promise that the good life of the past would return and that all of the hardship of the present would disappear.
 The people who followed the Ghost Dance believed that they could make this promise come true by dancing.